twoBirds/twobirds-core/README.md

 tb( 'body' ).trigger( 'myEventName' [, <myEventData> [, <bubble> ] ] );
 ```

-HINT: bubble = 'l' for local, 'd' for down, 'u' for up ('l' being default) or any combination od these chars in a string.
+HINT: bubble = 'l' for local, 'd' for down, 'u' for up ('l' being default) or any combination of these chars in a string.

 twoBirds allows building nested structures of tB instances of repository classes that all look the same codewise, but add up to complex functionality.